ledenev/GettingDataProject/CodeBook.md

 Data has been collected for six subjects' activities: laying, sitting, standing, walking, walking-downstairs, walking-upstairs.
 Activities are listed in the file "activity_labels.txt".
 We substitute integer values with using of **sapply()** loop through the column "activity" in data table.

 * Labels the data set columns with descriptive variable names.

+There is a bunch of mispints in the list of features.
+Some of features have wrong names, such as 'fBodyBodyAccJerkMag' with duplicate of 'Body'.
+See naming scheme for feature names at the document 'features_info.txt' in original dataset.
+We fix wrong names at the phase of variable names transformation.

 * Creates a tidy data set with the average of each variable for each activity and each subject.

-## Resulting tidy data

-Tidy data table consists of 180 rows and 81 columns.
+Tidy data table is created with using of **dplyr** package.
+Script creates groups in factor colums "activity" and "subject", and then summarize groups with **mean** fuction.
+This table consists of 180 rows and 81 columns.
+Finally, script writes resulting table to file "tidy_data.txt".

-### Variables
+## Variables

 1. activity